gmakinabakan/exchange-app-ios/Packages/Common/README.md

 This is the implementation of key-value storage.
 This need to be supplied as an environment object to the project in or der to be used as the key-value storage instance.

 ## Further Discussion

+### Data Transfer

+Currently data trasfer is implemented to use an in memory dictionary.
+However in larger projects, this might be a problem because a large data can be inserted to the memory which is really valuable in a mobile device.
+One approach can be creating a protocol with data get and data set and create different implementations of this protocol.
+One implementation can be still a in memory dictionary, other can be a temporary file approach, Redis approach or even a Document DB approach.
+The user of this package can decide which implementation to use regarding his needs.
+I didn't go to that route for the sake of simlicity for this project.